gamedevpreneur/website/GDP/md/cs4b/2-your-first-program.md

 }
 ```

-We mimicked the first scene of the old Pokemon games:
+This is the parody of the first scene in most Pokemon games:

 ![Professor Oak](/img/cs4b/2-first/professor-oak.png)

 Now, you mastered how to show a message on the console window.

-But that doesn’t mean you know everything about the code in First.cs file.
+But that doesn’t mean you know everything about the code in Program.cs file.
 There are still weird things like:

 * `using` phrases like `using System;`, `using System.Collections.Generic;`
 * `namespace First`